Plebysnacc/event-calendar/README.md

 > [!caution]
 > This Repo is in active refactoring, as main repo does not seem to get any updates at the time.
+Changes include:
+> - Removing the Drag & Drop functionality
+> - Switching from a v0 component to using the base shadcn components

+> [!tip]
+> Additional planned features include
+> - Authorization based actions
+> - Improved responsivenes
+> - Improved multi-event view
+> - automated testing

 # Event Calendar React Component